jasonwebb/dashboard-for-everybody/README.md

 ## Sample devices - IoT-enabled sensor platform and motor controller
-For demo purposes during the IoT HackDay event we put together two real IoT-enabled devices to feed data to and receive data from the dashboard.
+To demo how the dashboard might be used with real hardware, we built two IoT-enabled devices during IoT Hackday - one to feed data to the dashboard and another to receive data and create physical notifications.
+The devices and dashboard all communicated over MQTT thanks to the Mosquitto test server.
+See [this diagram](https://raw.githubusercontent.com/jasonwebb/dashboard-for-everybody/master/media/system-diagram.png) for a breakdown of how the whole system was set up.

 ### Input device (sensors)

 1. Uses [Adafruit Huzzah32 board](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather)
-2. Reads sensor data using Arduino sketch in `sensor-buddy/`
+2. Has a [Sharp 2Y0A02](https://www.sparkfun.com/products/8958) infrared distance sensor connected to pin 32
-3. Transmits sensor data over MQTT publish messages
+3. Reads sensor data and transmits it to dashboard using MQTT (see `./input-device` for the Arduino sketch)

 ### Output device (motor controller)

 1. Uses [Adafruit Huzzah32 board](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather)
-2. Receives requests for motor movement via MQTT subscribe messages
+2. Has a hobby DC motor connected to **digital pin 12** via a [L298-based motor controller](https://smile.amazon.com/gp/product/B06XGD5SCB/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1)
-3. Controls motors by generating PWM signal based on MQTT messages
+3. Controls the motor based on MQTT messages sent from the dashboard (see `./output-device` for the Arduino sketch)

 ## Demo